kailinandcode/c-p-and-e-final-project-spring-2018/README.md

 ## Completed Work

-Photos and videos of your completed final project!
+Photos and videos on the project can be found in the rest of this repository.

 ## References and links